Overview of Commencement Events, 2017

-Tuesday, June 3: Commencement and diploma distribution in residential colleges
+Tuesday, June 6: Commencement; diploma distribution in residential colleges for seniors.

 2 p.m.
 Route: Front of Nassau Hall, down Elm Drive, ending on Poe-Pardee Field

 1:15 p.m.
 Seniors form the procession for Baccalaureate on Alexander Beach and prepare to process to the University chapel.
 The route of the procession is along the walkway between Cannon Green and Nassau Hall, through East Pyne courtyard, to the chapel.

 1:30 p.m.
 Guests must be seated for Baccalaureate ceremony.
 The ceremony is held in the University chapel where seniors are seated.
 Guest seating is located on Cannon Green, where the ceremony is broadcast on large LED screens.
 Tickets are required for prime seating near the screen (each senior receives 3 guest tickets), but additional unticketed seating is available.
 This year's guest speaker is Anne Holton '80.

 Indoor simulcast sites for Baccalaureate include: McCormick 101, Betts Auditorium in the School of Architecture, and Richardson Auditorium in Alexander Hall--all are air conditioned and have the easiest access for guests with disabilities; McCosh 10; McCosh 50.
 Dillon Gym is also available.
 A campus map to locate these sites is at this link.

 5:00 p.m.
 Pan-African Graduation celebration.
 Richardson auditorium.
 Participation in the ceremony is open to students whose identity is related to the Pan-African diaspora.
 Guests of students and members of the University community are invited to attend.
 Prior registration for students is required.
 Graduating students can register at cafcelebrations.princeton.edu.